dot-layer/blog/content/blog/2020-03-04-what-is-wrong-with-sklearn/index.md

 > TL;DR: How could things work to allow us to do what’s in the above list with the Pipe and Filter design pattern / architectural style that is particular of Scikit-Learn?
 The API must be redesigned to include broader functionalities, such as allowing the definition of hyperparameter spaces, and allowing a more comprehensive object lifecycle & data flow functionalities in the steps of a pipeline.

 Don’t get me wrong, I used to love Scikit-Learn, and I still love to use it.
 It is a nice status quo: it offers useful features such as the ability to define pipelines with a panoply of premade machine learning algorithms.
-However, there are serious problems that they just couldn’t see upfront back in 2007.
+However, there are serious problems that they just couldn’t see in 2007, when deep learning wasn't a thing.

 ## The Problems

-Some of the problems are highlighted by the top core developers of Scikit-Learn himself at a Scipy conference.
+Some of the problems are highlighted by the top core developer of Scikit-Learn himself at a Scipy conference.
 He calls for new libraries to solve those problems instead of doing that within Scikit-Learn:

 <iframe width="740" height="416" src="https://www.youtube.com/embed/Wy6EKjJT79M?start=1361&amp;end=1528" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen>
 </iframe>

-> Source: **the top core developers of Scikit-Learn himself** - Andreas C. Müller @ SciPy Conference
+> Source: **the top core developer of Scikit-Learn himself** - Andreas C. Müller @ SciPy Conference

 ### Inability to Reasonably do Automatic Machine Learning (AutoML)